vygr/ChrysaLisp/docs/NUMERICS.md

 The VP class, `class/num/`, holds an integer value in the `num_value` field.
 These are referred to as `boxed` integers in other languages.

+During `(read)` any symbol beginning with a numeral and having no `.` will be parsed to a num object.
+You can specify the base with a prefix of `0b`, `0x` or `0o` for binary, hex or octal.
+Num's parsed during `(read)` are interned in a similar manner to symbols.

+Useful contants defined in `boot.inc`.

+`+min_long +max_long +min_int +max_int`

 ### Fixed

-These are `16.16` fixed point numbers.
+These are `48.16` fixed point numbers.
 The VP class, `class/fixed/`, holds a fixed value in the `num_value` field.
-In certain operations due to the VP registers being 64 bits in size they are actually `48.16` format.
 Most of the Canvas class drawing operations take Fixed numbers for coordinates, plus their internal operations are conducted in Fixed format.

+During `(read)` any symbol beginning with a numeral and having a `.` will be parsed to a fixed object.
+Fixed's parsed during `(read)` are interned in a similar manner to symbols.

 The CScript compiler can operate on this format directly using the `*>` and `</` operators.
-These operators represent a multiply folowed by an arithmetic shift right by `+fp_shift` bits and a shift left by `+fp_shift` bits followed by a divide.
+These operators represent a multiply followed by an arithmetic shift right by `+fp_shift` bits and a shift left by `+fp_shift` bits followed by a divide.

+There is an extensive VP level DSL macro/function set for fixed format vectors in the `sys/math/class.inc` file.
+For examples of there use take a look at the `gui/canvas/` drawing functions.

+Useful contants defined in `boot.inc`.

+`+fp_shift +fp_int_mask +fp_frac_mask +fp_2pi +fp_pi +fp_hpi +fp_rpi`

 ### Real

 These are a floating point number format.
-The VP class, `class/real/`, holds an real value in the `num_value` field.
+The VP class, `class/real/`, holds a real value in the `num_value` field.
 Not IEEE, but a compromise format for fast operations on integer only machines.
 They are a `32.32` mantisa.exp format.